TerboucheHacene/information_extraction_from_id_cards/README.md

 <img src="images/streamlit_app.png" alt="drawing" width="400", height="410"/>
 </p>

+* You can also test the system on [streamlit cloud](https://share.streamlit.io/terbouchehacene/information_extraction_from_id_cards/main/src/streamlit/app.py)
 # Deployment using FastAPI and Docker
 We deploy the model as an HTTP endpoint using FastAPI, and then dockerize the code in a docker image.
 * To build the image: